 8:00 AM: We start the boat trip to Murciélago Island.
 After an hour and a half of navigation we reach the island.

 12:30 pm: We start the return trip to the beach

 Diving in this area is spectacular.
 The color of the water and marine life is similar to Caño Island .
-The big difference is the type of fund , since in Caño Island are stones isolated with wildlife around in Bat Island stones emerge to the surface causing a strong current is formed in the first few feet deep.
-Once you saved these few feet you reach the bottom to admire the underwater wonders such as the bull shark or manta devil.
+The big difference is the type of seascape, since in Caño Island there are isolated stones with wildlife around, while in Murciélago Island stones emerge to the surface causing a strong current that is formed at the first few feet deep.
+Once you pass these few feet, you reach the bottom to admire the underwater wonders, such as the bull shark or manta devil.